dlee533/just-the-docs/docs/task3.md

 ---
 layout: default
-title: Committing and Pushing To Github
+title: Adding, Committing, and Pushing your code to Github
 nav_order: 4
 ---